DominikMostek/beautiful-jekyll/_posts/2017-12-05-on-interface.md

 ### Cargo cults
 It seems to me that in programming community there is a lot of [cargo cults](https://en.wikipedia.org/wiki/Cargo_cult).
 Making interfaces for everything is one of them.
 Programmers were taught that interface is good and now they don't even think about it and put it everywhere.
 But the context is the king here.
 Sometimes it brings you zero value, maybe even negative in form of extra code to maintain and wrong abstraction which will cause trouble in the future.

-Same principles applies for every piese of your software.
+Same principles applies for every piece of your software.
 Does introducing a layer adds some value **in this particular** case?
-I might be true in some other case but that does not imply it for any other.
+It might be true in some other case but that does not imply it for any other.

 #### Tips
 - Do not enforce interfaces/layers/... where they do not serve any real value.